hsieh-changyu/langchain-projects/README.md

 There are two projects developed by LangChain in this repo
 1. Pinecone Documentation Bot
 2. Python Code Interpreter
+3. Advanced RAG using LangGraph(corrective RAG and self RAG) implementation

 ## Pinecone Documentation Bot through LangChain